timothy-huang/my_blog/_posts/2022-05-18-This blog post is trivial.md

 You're in your sophomore year of college, and it's the first day of instruction.
 This semester, you signed up for a math class disguised as a CS class by loosely connecting to algorithms like RSA encryption.

-After a brief introduction, the professor announces, "Today I'm going to walk through a few simple proofs.
+After a brief introduction, the professor announces, "Today, I'm going to walk through a few simple proofs.
 This is just to get you warmed up for the rest of the semester."
 Then, they start writing on the board.

 You blink.